Skip to content

 Trap #6 - Improperly Accounting for Optional Match

-Retirement plans commonly have provisions where the company matches an employee’s contribution to encourage employees to save for retirement.
+Retirement plans commonly include provisions that require the company to match an employee’s contribution, encouraging employees to save for retirement.
 If matching contributions are used to meet the DBA requirements, the GC must verify that the employees make their optional contributions.
 Should the employee choose not to contribute, which they have the right to do, the GC may be required to increase the employee’s wages by the cash equivalent of the GC’s retirement contribution to meet the DBA requirements.

 Trap #7 - Not Calculating Insurance Credit for Each Employee